List of Harvey Birdman, Attorney at Law and Birdgirl characters: Gigi

 Gigi (voiced by Debi Mae West) was Gravity Girl (GG, hence the name Gigi) from the Galaxy Trio, the original show's run-up feature.
 She is a very promiscuous "gold digger" girl who has sex with everyone and is not even trying to hide it.
 First appearing in Season 2 episodes 2, Birdman fell in love with her, but after she moved in his house – bringing her two boyfriends – she continuously kept cheating on Birdman with Phil, Potamus and many others, often right in front of him.
 Except for Birdman – whenever he tries to make a move in their relationship, she stops her saying "I'm not ready for that yet!"
 In the end, she marries Birdman, Phil, Peanut, the two Galaxy Trio Members and the Bear.
 She later appears in episodes, usually being courted or engaging in sex with some character, while Birdman remarks that she is his – or their – wife.
 In one episode, Judge Mentok takes her out on a date which goes awkwardly due to a brain-swapped Spyro.

 Vulturo

 Vulturo (voiced by Neil Ross) first appeared as an enemy of Birdman in two episodes of Birdman and the Galaxy Trio.
 Now he is a rival lawyer.
-Voiced by Neil Ross, he speaks with a slight Spanish (or possibly British) accent, wears a bird mask on his head, and has a hangout that is based on the Batcave.
+Voiced by Neil Ross, he speaks with a slight British accent, wears a bird mask on his head, and has a hangout that is based on the Batcave.
 One time he had Avenger as a sidekick, but he decided to fire him.
 His speech often delves in and out of incomprehensible gibberish.
 First appearance: "Bannon Custody Battle".